“When you think of Moroccan beauty, what comes to mind?”

 While any hair type can benefit from the stuff, Nguyen notes that it’s especially powerful for people with dry or frizzy hair types.
 “Its restorative properties can help smooth, soften, and hydrate the strands so that the hair appears healthier and more manageable,” she explains.
 It also acts as an anti-inflammatory, which “reduces the inflammation that causes things like dandruff, dryness, and irritation,” says Nguyen.

 Can you also use argan oil for hair growth?

 As I learned during my trip to Morocco, women who wear headscarves—which many in Morocco do—tend to deal with hair loss from the fabric rubbing up against their strands.
 To help with re-growth, they use a mask made from a mixture of argan oil and olive oil, plus nigella and fig.

 “While there are no studies directly linking argan oil to hair growth, its natural vitamin E content does help prevent breakage and split ends, which may result in fuller, thicker hair over time,” says Nguyen.
 Though the verdict may still be out on argan oil specifically, research has shown that vitamin E can help promote hair growth and impede hair loss when ingested.

-As for what a dermatologist has to say on the matter?
+As for what a dermatologist has to say on the matter of using argan oil for hair growth?
 “There is no specific data that shows the association between argan oil and hair growth but it can be used as a powerful moisture-enhancing product and moist scalp is important for optimal conditions for healthy hair,” explains board-certified dermatologist Nava Greenfield, MD, of Schweiger Dermatology Group in Brooklyn, NY.

 How to use argan oil